NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ------
 #### [ Windows ]

-On Windows, PowerShell must be used to preserve the encoding of the template\.
+On Windows, PowerShell must be used to preserve the encoding of the template.

 ```
 powershell "cdk bootstrap --show-template | Out-File -encoding utf8 bootstrap-template.yaml"